khaleds5769/sep11-freedom-project/entries/entry05.md

 ## Progress:

-Wrapping up the Mvp was stressful because I got so many conflicts trying to arrive to the end.
+Wrapping up the Mvp was stressful because I got so many conflicts trying to arrive at the end.
 I needed to save what the user adds and deletes inside the Todo List.

 ## Logging in the User!